 The FVA Choral Composition Contest has been established to encourage efforts in original composition and to give recognition for outstanding achievement.

-Must be submitted in a pdf format using music notation software
+- Must be submitted in PDF format, using music notation software

 - Must be legible and marked for complete understanding

 - Printed with one staff for each voice part.
 If a voice part divides, the two may remain on the same staff.

 - The time duration of the composition must be at least two minutes and long enough to be consistent with good form and taste.